zeditor01/cdc_examples/C013_LDAP.md

 Lightweight Directory Access Protocol is used extensively to access many directory and authentication services like Microsoft Active Directory, IBM Tivoli Directory Server, Open LDAP and others.
 CDC provides integration with LDAP so that you can use any commercial or open source directory that is LDAP-compliant.

-CDC requires that you conform to a distinguished name of "o=cdc,dc=ibm"
+CDC requires that you conform to a distinguished name base of "o=cdc,dc=ibm"

 <h3 id="3.1">3.1 Installing Open LDAP on a Raspberry Pi</h3>